The Golden Triangle, India: a first-timer's guide

 How to plan a Golden Triangle tour?

-On the first day of your exploration of the Golden Triangle, begin by immersing yourself in the modern area of New Delhi.
+Begin your exploration of the Golden Triangle by immersing yourself in the modern area of New Delhi.
 Its wide, tree-lined avenues and solid colonial architecture, have been the seat of the central government since 1931.

 North of the Rajpath lies busy Connaught Place, one of the city’s most important hubs for dining and drinking; further south, Khan Market is a more chilled-out version of the same, with some great sights on its periphery.